In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki.

 a veterinarian protecting another veterinarian.

-of recordkeeping that are governed by law?
 Why did Garcia look the other

 way with ALL THE EVIDENCE here?
 Was it a board secretary